-Select the Raspberry Pi 4 device type, choose an application type, enter a name, and click Create new application:
+Select the Raspberry Pi 4 device type, choose a fleet type, enter a name, and click Create new fleet:

-After the application has been created, you will be redirected to the dashboard for the newly created application, where you can add your first Raspberry Pi 4.
+After the fleet has been created, you will be redirected to the dashboard for the newly created fleet, where you can add your first Raspberry Pi 4.

-To connect with balenaCloud, your Raspberry Pi 4 needs a balenaOS image configured for your device type, application, and network.
-Start by clicking Add device in your application dashboard:
+To connect with balenaCloud, your Raspberry Pi 4 needs a balenaOS image configured for your device type, fleet, and network.
+Start by clicking Add device in your fleet dashboard: